Voter Engagement and Registration

 What about materials?
 We maintain an annotated resource of printable materials including registration forms, posters, commit-to-vote cards, and more.

 Want to connect with other ILVOTE organizers across the state to listen, learn and share best practices?
-Register with ILVOTE .
-You will receive reminders about the regular monthly calls.
+Contact Leni Manaa-Hoppenworth at 773-216-2067 email@example.com to join our regular meetings.

 ILVOTE is certified in the City of Chicago and Cook County as a bona fide State Civic Organization for voter registration purposes.
 In addition, ILVOTE works to increase voter awareness and promote voter turnout for every election at the federal, state and local levels.
 We achieve our goals by working in coalition with other grassroots partners to host forums, deputy voter registrar trainings and voter registration drives that are open to all.
 We encourage individuals to take initiative and do voter registration and awareness whenever possible in their daily lives.
 We believe that an engaged and informed electorate leads to a successful democracy.

 To establish certification for ILVOTE in your jurisdiction so that you and members of your community can become deputy voter registrars through your election authority, please contact Leni Manaa-Hoppenworth at firstname.lastname@example.org 773-216-2067